m-lamonaca/programming-notes/DotNet/C#/C#.md

 ### `#pragma`

-The `#pragma` directive provides two features: it can be used to disable selected compiler warnings, and it can also be used to override the checksum values the compilerputs into the `.pdb` file it generates containing debug information.
+The `#pragma` directive provides two features: it can be used to disable selected compiler warnings, and it can also be used to override the checksum values the compiler puts into the `.pdb` file it generates containing debug information.
-Both of these aredesigned primarily for code generation scenarios, although they can occasionally beuseful to disable warnings in ordinary code.
+Both of these are designed primarily for code generation scenarios, although they can occasionally be useful to disable warnings in ordinary code.

 ```cs
 #pragma warning disable CS<number>